Addiction and Sleep Deprivation: A Vicious Cycle

 In addition to substance abuse, other contributing factors might include anxiety, caffeine or even a person’s bedtime routine.
 CBT also helps patients adjust their attitudes about sleep.

 Many people find that they had unrealistic expectations about how much sleep they actually need to function well.
 In addition to CBT, biofeedback offers another drug-free way of treating insomnia.
-Biofeedback helps participants become more aware of their body and more able to control some of their physical responses.
+Biofeedback helps participants become more aware of their bodies and more able to control some of their physical responses.

 Sleep deprivation can wreak havoc on any person’s life, but it is especially crippling when it’s paired with addiction.
 Although insomnia is common during both addiction and recovery, it can be effectively managed with the right treatment.
 If you’re struggling with these disorders, you can break the vicious cycle and get your life back on track.